mpv-player/mpv/DOCS/man/en/options.rst

         format detection less reliable.
 Can be used to force auto-detected libavformat demuxers, even if libavformat considers the detection not reliable enough.
 (Default: 26.)
-    format=<value>
+    allow-mimetype=<yes|no>
+        Allow deriving the format from the HTTP mimetype (default: yes).
+Set this to no in case playing things from http mysteriously fails, even though the same files work from local disk.

+        This is default in order to reduce latency when opening http streams. format=<value>
         Force a specific libavformat demuxer.
     o=<key>=<value>[,<key>=<value>[,...]]